rtnus/CTF-writeups/CyberDefenders/BRabbit Lab.md

 ### Description
 > You are an investigator assigned to assist Drumbo, a company that recently fell victim to a ransomware attack.
 The attack began when an employee received an email that appeared to be from the boss.
 It featured the company’s logo and a familiar email address.
 Believing the email was legitimate, the employee opened the attachment, which compromised the system and deployed ransomware, encrypting sensitive files.
 Your task is to investigate and analyze the artifacts to uncover information about the attacker.

-Thông tin thêm về con mã độc vào cuối năm 2017 tại [đây](https://www.sitelock.com/blog/what-is-bad-rabbit-ransomware/)
+Vì đây là con mã độc rất nổi tiếng cuối năm 2017, nên các thông tin về nó rất dễ tìm kiếm kể cả bản tiếng Việt

-Giờ cùng đi phân tích con `ransomware` này nhé!
+> Đọc xong blog tại [đây](https://blogs.blackberry.com/en/2017/10/threat-spotlight-bad-rabbit-ransomware) là có hầu hết đáp án cho bài lab

 ## Solution